syniol/syniol/README.md

 ## Welcome to Syniol Limited 🫶

 Principal Cloud Architect (TypeScript/Go).
 Specializing in High-Throughput FinTech Systems, GDS Compliance, and Event-Driven AWS Infrastructure.
-I parachute into Node.js, Go, and Rust backend that are slow, fragile, or failing and make them boring again.
+I parachute into Node.js and Go backend that are slow, fragile, or failing and make them boring again.
 I typically come in to help with:

  🔥 Node.js systems that are slow, flaky, or on fire in production.